ionize/ionize-module-rss/README.md

 Ionize RSS module
 =======================

-Version : 1.0
+Version : 1.1

-Ionize version : 0.9.9
+Ionize version : 1.0.x

-Released on january 2013
+Released on july 2013

 ### About

 RSS gives RSS capabilities to Ionize.

-This version of RSS works only with Ionize from version 0.9.9
+This version of RSS works only with Ionize from version 1.0.x

 ### Authors